tc39/proposal-atomics-wait-async/PROPOSAL.md

 `notify`.
 For this reason, an implementation of `waitAsync` that blocks is not viable.

-There are two fairness schemes: inter-agent and intra-agent.
-Among different agents, those that wait with `waitAsync` participate in the same fairness scheme as those that wait with `wait`: when an agent performs a `notify` with a `count` s.t. it does not wake all waiting agents, agents are notified in FIFO order of waiting.
+There is a single fairness scheme among all agents.
+Those that wait with `waitAsync` participate in the same fairness scheme as those that wait with `wait`: when an agent performs a `notify` with a `count` s.t. it does not wake all waiting agents, agents are notified in FIFO order of waiting.

-In the same agent, `waitAsync`s are notified in FIFO order, while any blocking `wait`s are notified first.
-This is because an agent that is blocking in `wait` cannot meaningfully resolve any promises returned by `waitAsync`.

 ## Semantics

 See the [draft spec text](https://tc39.github.io/proposal-atomics-wait-async/).

 ## Polyfills

+(NOTE: The current polyfill is out of date.)

 A simple polyfill is possible.